 - ground black pepper

-I make risotto with extra virgin olive oil, but you can also follow the tradition and use the butter: cover the bottom of a nonstick skillet with extravirgin olive oil and then sautee the onion, chopped finely.
+- I make risotto with extra virgin olive oil, but you can also follow the tradition and use the butter: cover the bottom of a nonstick skillet with extra virgin olive oil and then sauté the onion, chopped finely.
 Add reed tripe and rice and stir to toast and flavor the rice.
-Then cook the rice adding gradually reed tripe broth: remember to stir often, because doing so the rice will release its starch and become much more creamy, without the addition of ‘helping’ tricks!
+Then cook the rice adding gradually reed tripe broth: remember to stir often, because doing so the rice will release its starch and become much more creamy, without the addition of 'helping' tricks!

-Once cooked, add a few tablespoons of grated Parmesan cheese and mix with conviction and strenght the risotto.
+- Once cooked, add a few tablespoons of grated Parmesan cheese and mix with conviction and strength the risotto.
 Serve with a freshly ground black pepper.